 Well, you get the idea, and that’s a good day.
 On a bad day, there’s a squirrel, Batman, and food getting involved in my distractions.
 Kinda like writing this post right now, and I just realized I’d not finished writing it.

 I’m gonna head off now because the kids are “making breakfast,” toast, eggs, and oatmeal.
-I’m pretty sure nothing will go wrong, but then there’s those days….
+I’m pretty sure nothing will go wrong, but then there are those days….